COALITION INCIDENT RESPONSE

 Experts with insurance experience

-When engaged, the CIR team collaborates with an organisation's legal and other incident response vendors to help speed investigation and mitigate loss.
+When engaged, the CIR team collaborates with an organisation's IT and response panel to help speed investigation and mitigate loss.

 Advanced technology and threat intelligence

-Once engaged, CIR deploys advanced endpoint protection, detection, and response technology to best assist customers.
+Depending on the type of incident, CIR can deploy advanced endpoint protection, detection, and response technology to assist customers.
 CIR also combines threat intelligence insights with proven forensics and analysis.

 Limit potential incident costs

-CIR negotiates with threat actors, deploys the latest digital forensics and incident response (DFIR) tools, and partners with leading cybersecurity providers to help minimise costs and mitigate financial and data losses.
+CIR can negotiate with threat actors when needed, and deploys the latest digital forensics and incident response (DFIR) tools, and partners with leading cybersecurity providers to help minimise costs and mitigate financial and data losses.

 Enhanced cybersecurity services